frmdstryr/django-xadminlte/README.md

 # Usage

-1. Copy to where your django apps are installed
+1. Copy the xadminlte app to your django project
+2. Download AdminLTE and extract it to 'static/xadminlte' (or update the links in base.html)
-2. Include 'xadminlte' in your installed apps _before_ 'xadmin'
+3. Include 'xadminlte' in your installed apps _before_ 'xadmin'

 # Screenshots
 ![login](https://lh3.googleusercontent.com/GikibhUn1XrXKgS5cUKVH1HSQa-94lk0_V6N1sJWSycCOmqg5twAcRykFGeAX0vC3jIibd8Bq-iqLXrAskmQXGA6PlesjvfG4BCVHrkXOnIrqJbPegMZw6QArYdNvacltsbSZqhp)